United Van Lines 46th Annual National Movers Study Reveals Where and Why Americans Moved in 2022

 To access the study details and creative assets, use the link to the press kit at the top or bottom of the page.

 Insights on Migration Trends

 Check out our blogs to learn more about migration trends from the latest United Movers Study.

 For more information on United or if you are a member of the press and have questions/comments, please email our Director of Communications: Eily_Cummings@unigroup.com

-The United Van Lines 2021 National Movers Study press kit includes additional data, including a map, the complete inbound/outbound rankings for states and metropolitan statistical areas and statistics around COVID-influenced migration.
+The United Van Lines 2022 National Movers Study press kit contains additional data, including a map, the complete inbound/outbound rankings for states and metropolitan statistical areas and five-year trends.
 Download Now.